upadyandarux/manim_ocean/README.md

 Enjoy!

-PS: Cheers for our great lecturers, Aditya R. Kartadikaria + Faizal Ade R. A. whose able to transform this courses with this kind of method :D
+PS: Cheers for our great lecturers, Aditya R. Kartadikaria + Faizal Ade R. A. whose able to transform this courses using this kind of method :D